DOI-ONRR/doi-extractives-data/_how-it-works/coal-excise-tax.md

 title: 'Coal Excise Tax | How it Works'
 title_display: Coal Excise Tax
 layout: content
+description: In the United States, one of the taxes coal producers must pay is a federal excise tax when they mine coal.
+Producers pay the tax when the coal is first sold or used.
+The tax does not apply to lignite or to coal mined in the U.S. for export.
+tag:
+- How it works
+- Coal
+- Excise tax
 permalink: /how-it-works/coal-excise-tax/
 breadcrumb:
   - title: How it works